It’s time to spill the beans on buying a new jet ski from a dealership in this new guide.

 2. Don’t Ask For The Sales Manager

-If you do, you’ll more than likely end up with a regular sales guy pretending to be the sales manager.
-The real sales manager is okay with this.
+Don’t ask for the sales manager because you’ll likely get a regular salesperson pretending to be the manager.
+The real manager is fine with this.

 3. Email Is Your Friend